 How To Trade The Spinning Top Pattern

-The spinning top pattern is considered when it appears at the end of an uptrend or downtrend.
+The spinning top pattern is considered when it appears at an uptrend’s or downtrend’s end.
 Even when this occurs, confirmation is heavily required.

-Likewise, if the spinning top is found at the end of a downtrend, the preceding candle should close above it before a trade will be placed.
+Likewise, if the spinning top is found at the end of a downtrend, the preceding candle should close above it before a trade is placed.